 - Vitriolic Best Buds: While they may argue with one another, they're also devoted to each other.

 - All of the Other Reindeer: The Skandians (at first) look down on him for being half-Araulen, and it's mentioned that some Araulens see him as being an outsider for being half-Skandian.
+This is mostly averted following his recovery of the Andomal, but not completely.

 - Badass Bookworm: He's both an expert swordsman and an inventor, as well as having an expert knowledge of winds and tides.